BenjaminSiskoo/nSide/README.txt

 ====================================
 Changes from higan: Game Boy Advance
 ====================================
-   Revised copyright information.
-Credited endrift, jchadwick, and Jonas Quinn for various improvements to GBA emulation.

    Added the exportMemory function, which can dump External WRAM, Internal WRAM, VRAM, and PRAM (Palette RAM).
   However, dumping External WRAM causes a crash with about 3/4 of the data